 - Van Kippersluis, H., O. O'Donnell, and E. Van Doorslaer (2011).
 Long Run Returns to Education: Does Schooling Lead to an Extended Old Age?
 Journal of Human Resources, 46(4): 695-721.

 About half of premature deaths in high-income countries are attributable to behavioral and other preventable causes.
 Encouraging people to take better care of their health is therefore critical to improving population health and restraining the escalation of medical spending.
 Eliminating the strong socioeconomic gradient in health behavior is central to reducing health inequalities.
-Our research involves development and testing of models of health behaviors, with particular focus on understanding fundamental mechanisms responsible for socioeconomic differences in smoking, heavy drinking, diet, exercise and uptake of preventive care.
+Our research involves development and testing of models of health behaviors, with particular focus on understanding fundamental economic, psychological, environmental and genetic mechanisms responsible for smoking, heavy drinking, diet, exercise and uptake of preventive care.
 We also conduct empirical analyses of the demand for illicit drugs and consider appropriate regulation of the use of recreational drugs.

 - Hsieh, C.S. and H. van Kippersluis (2017).
 Smoking Initiation: Peers and Personality.
 Quantitative Economics, forthcoming.